Unathi-Skosana/blog/content/posts/quantum_fourier_transform/quantum_fourier_transform.md

 ## Not So Quantum, Fourier Transform {#classical}

-The quantum Fourier transform is intimately related (same transform but different sets of notation) to the ubiquitous **discrete Fourier transform (DFT)**.
+The quantum Fourier transform is intimately related (same transform but different notations) to the ubiquitous **discrete Fourier transform (DFT)**.
 The DFT converts a sequence of values, usually from some time-dependent function $f(t)$ sampled at equidistant time intervals, into another sequence of values, sampled from a frequency-dependent function